clay/claycli/README.md

     bool:
       must:
         -
-          prefix:
+          terms:
+            siteSlug:
-            uri: domain.com/site-path # show only pages for a specific site -
+              - intelligencer # show only pages for a specific site -
           match:
             published: true # show only published pages